tiennh93/aidlc-workflows/aidlc-rules/aws-aidlc-rules/core-workflow.md

 5. **Wait for Explicit Approval**: Present detailed completion message (see units-generation.md for message format) - DO NOT PROCEED until user confirms
 6. **MANDATORY**: Log user's response in audit.md with complete raw input

+## Cross-Unit Design (CONDITIONAL)

+**Execute IF**:
+- Multiple units exist (from Units Generation)
+- Units have dependencies between them
+- System needs integration patterns defined
+- Complex inter-unit communication required

+**Skip IF**:
+- Single unit system
+- No inter-unit dependencies
+- Simple monolith architecture
+- All units are completely independent

+**Execution**:
+1. **MANDATORY**: Log any user input during this phase in audit.md
+2. Load all steps from `inception/cross-unit-design.md`
+3. Load unit definitions and dependencies from Units Generation
+4. Execute cross-unit design planning and options generation
+5. **Wait for Explicit Approval**: Present integration options and wait for user selection - DO NOT PROCEED until user selects approach
+6. **MANDATORY**: Log user's response in audit.md with complete raw input

 ---

 # 🟢 CONSTRUCTION PHASE